RajNori/Party-plannerApp/README.md

-# PARTY PLANNER APP
+# LET'S PARTY: A PARTY PLANNER APP
-A party planner app to plan and organise parties and share ideas
+A party planner app that allows users to view party ideas to help them plan parties and share their own ideas.

 By Kylie gilbert, Peter O'Callaghan & Raj Nori. a planner app using Node, SQL and other packages.